root-project/root/README/ReleaseNotes/v610/index.md

 ## Dictionaries
 - Stop dictionary generation early, during AST scanning, if a union is selected for I/O as this is not supported (triggered by [ROOT-8492](https://sft.its.cern.ch/jira/browse/ROOT-8492))
 - Allow inclusion of headers in linkdef files [ROOT-7765](https://sft.its.cern.ch/jira/browse/ROOT-7765)
+- More expressive error messages when trying to directly select std::arrays

 ## I/O Libraries
 - [[ROOT-8478](https://sft.its.cern.ch/jira/browse/ROOT-8478)] - Prompt error when building streamer info and a data member is a vector<T> w/o dictionary
 - TDavixFile: Added support for bucket name in path
+- Fix error sometimes prompted when trying to write std::array column-wise

 ## Database Libraries